darcien/blog/content/p/airgradient/index.md

 showToc: true
 ---

+> 🔖 Assumed post audience: someone who wants to know what it takes to setup
+> self hosted air quality monitor.

 Recently I pulled the trigger and bought air quality monitor from [AirGradient][airgradient].
 Definitely not because my city has plummeted from bad to worst[^jakarta-polluted].